nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 2. some MIG geometries require the MIG profiles to be created in a certain order, and due to reason (1) the MIG Agent might not be able to delete and re-create the existing MIG profiles in the order required by the new MIG geometry.

-In these cases, the MIG Agent tries to apply the desired partitioning only partially, creating the most possible required MIG resources.
+In these cases, the MIG Agent tries to apply the desired partitioning by creating as many required resources as possible, in order to maximize the number of schedulable Pods.
+This can result in the MIG Agent applying the desired MIG geometry only partially.

 ## Configuration